What if the family says no to getting the COVID vaccine?

 A reluctant family member may find it valuable to talk to another parent who can speak their language about why vaccination is important.

-The law also says that the NSW Civil and Administrative Tribunal can provide consent to medical treatment such as vaccination or appoint a guardian to do this.
+The law also says that, for people aged over 16, the NSW Civil and Administrative Tribunal can provide consent to medical treatment such as vaccination or appoint a guardian to do this.

 A concerned service provider, advocate or doctor could make an application to the tribunal and the tribunal would then have a hearing and talk the matter through with all concerned before making a decision.
 The person with disability should be part of this conversation and any views they have should be seriously considered.